 - We can effectively trace lost baggage by use of an international IT system - World Tracer

 - We also provide the service of delivering the baggage to passengers (by courier companies)

 - We also provide telephone enquiry services concerning baggage complaints

 Moreover, we keep a register and a storeroom for items left in aircraft.
-In case of lost baggage, please go to the LS AS ground handling agent's post in the Arrivals Hall.
+In case of lost baggage, please go to the Aviation Support Poland ground handling agent's post in the Arrivals Hall.